Skip to main content

 }

 This approach creates four possible combinations, but only two are valid.
-Managing these relationships can become complicated very quickly.
+Managing these relationships becomes complicated quickly.
 Can an active user be banned?
 What happens then - what field takes precedence?

 Additionally, what about existing data?
-We need to change the DB schema and migrate a lot of data to the new schema, which may create downtime or technical hurdles, especially at scale.
+You need to change the DB schema and migrate data to the new schema, which may create downtime or technical hurdles, especially at scale.

 public enum UserStatus